MicrosoftDocs/windows-dev-docs/uwp/monetize/respond-to-reviews-using-windows-store-services.md

 ---
-ms.assetid: c92c0ea8-f742-4fc1-a3d7-e90aac11953e
+title: Respond to reviews using Store services
-description: Use the Microsoft Store reviews API to programmatically submit responses to reviews of your app in the Store.
+description: Use the Microsoft Store reviews API to programmatically submit responses to reviews of your app in the Store. ms.assetid: c92c0ea8-f742-4fc1-a3d7-e90aac11953e ms.date: 07/14/2023 ms.topic: article
-title: Respond to reviews using Store services ms.date: 06/04/2018 ms.topic: article
 keywords: windows 10, uwp, Microsoft Store reviews API, respond to reviews ms.localizationpriority: medium
 ---

 # Respond to reviews using Store services

+> [!IMPORTANT]
+> The *Microsoft Store reviews API*, as documented in this topic, is currently not in a working state.
+Instead of using the APIs, you can achieve the same task(s) by [using Partner Center](/windows/apps/publish/respond-to-customer-reviews).

 Use the *Microsoft Store reviews API* to programmatically respond to reviews of your app in the Store.
 This API is especially useful for developers who want to bulk respond to many reviews without using Partner Center.
 This API uses Azure Active Directory (Azure AD) to authenticate the calls from your app or service.